rianoc/geo/README.md

 # geo

-Geospatial kdb+
+Geospatial kdb+ example using Google S2 library

-Using [geo.zip](https://github.com/KxSystems/kdb/blob/master/e/geo.zip) from Kx as a starting point.

-Expanding on the [geospatial](https://code.kx.com/v2/kb/geospatial/) example.
+This is the source of the content on code.kx.com [geospatial](https://code.kx.com/v2/kb/geospatial/) example.

-Main changes:

-* Updated for latest s2geometry [v0.9.0](https://github.com/google/s2geometry/releases/tag/v0.9.0)
-* Move to openstreetmap.org from mapbox.com
-* Updated to leaflet 1.4

 ## Instructions